magento/devdocs/guides/v2.1/cloud/architecture/pro-architecture.md

 ## Production environment {#cloud-arch-prod}

 The Production environment runs your public-facing Magento single and multi-site storefronts.
 This environment runs on dedicated IaaS hardware featuring redundant, high-availability nodes for continuous access and failover protection for your customers.
+The Production environment includes all services in the Staging environment, plus the [New Relic Infrastructure (NRI)](https://newrelic.com/products/infrastructure) service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.

 You cannot create a branch from the Production environment branch.
 You must push code changes from the Staging environment branch to the Production environment branch.